How to Take a Traghetto (Cheapest Gondola in Venice!)

 The Ultimate 2 Days in Venice Itinerary

-However, the best way to find one is simply to keep an eye out as you wander around in the general areas where the stations are located.
+However, the best way to find one that is active is simply to keep an eye out as you wander around in the general areas where the stations are located.

 sandwich board advertising s marco to s toma traghetto in venice

-Otherwise, just peek across the Grand Canal–since traghetto routes are so short, you should be able to spot the gondola within a few minutes if it’s active!
+Otherwise, peek across the Grand Canal.
+Since traghetto routes are so short, you should be able to spot the gondola within a few minutes if it’s active!

 READ NEXT